PKua007/rampack/doc/operation-modes.md

 ## Modes overview

 RAMPACK software operates as a single compiled binary.
-As it contains the code for both performing simulations and analyzing results, the functionality is gathered into a couple of operation modes (subcommands), in a similar fashion to for example [git](https://git-scm.com/docs/git#_git_commands).
+As it contains the code for both performing simulations and analyzing the results, the functionality is gathered into a couple of operation modes (subcommands), in a similar fashion to, for example, [git](https://git-scm.com/docs/git#_git_commands).
 The basic syntax is

 ```shell
 rampack [mode] (mode-specific options)
 ```

 The following modes are currently available:
-* `rampack casino` - highly configurable Monte Carlo simulation of hard and soft particles performed based on the [input file](input-file.md)
+* `rampack casino` - highly flexible Monte Carlo simulation of hard and soft particles performed based on the [input file](input-file.md)
 * `rampack preview` - previews and metadata regarding the [input file](input-file.md)
 * `rampack shape-preview` - previews and metadata regarding [shapes](shapes.md)
 * `rampack trajectory` - analyzer of recorded simulation trajectories

 Each mode has its specific options.
-The modes are describe in details in next sections.
+The modes are described in details in next sections.
 There are 2 additional modes

 * `rampack help` (alternatively: `--help`, `-h`) - shows list of available modes